sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Always return a 204 No Content status code on a successful PATCH request when no response body is included.
+### Always return a 204 No Content status code on a successful PATCH request when no response body is included

 // TODO: add description.